McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/mermaid.en.md

 {{% /tab %}}
 {{< /tabs >}}

-The generated graphs can be be panned by dragging them and zoomed by using the mousewheel.
+The generated graphs can be panned by dragging them and zoomed by using the mousewheel.
 On mobile devices you can use finger gestures.

 ### Parameter